dcunited001/dcunited001.github.io/_posts/2018-12-13-a-material-conception-of-soul.md

 and are completely out of my control.

-Those who become aware of their soul, their true extent of self outside their brain -- and can exert control over it! -- are far better adapted to interacting within society than those who cannot, whether you believe these ideas to be true or not! this is partially what is so *dangerous* about the *ablation of causality*: computationally, the problem of knowing these aspects of self extending into society become increasingly recalcitrant. even before considering the introduction of non-physicalized artificial entities, because social media and the internet disrupt our perception of causality, then it becomes impossible to know the reverberations of self throughout this material panpsychism. therefore it becomes difficult to distinguish or know one’s identity as it is perceived by others -- or to know this materally dependent definition of soul.
+Those who become aware of their soul, their true extent of self outside their brain -- and can exert control over it! -- are far better adapted to interacting within society than those who cannot, whether you believe these ideas to be true or not! this is partially what is so *dangerous* about the *ablation of causality*: computationally, the problem of knowing these aspects of self extending into society become increasingly recalcitrant.
+Even before considering the introduction of non-physicalized artificial entities -- because social media and the internet disrupt our perception of causality -- then it becomes impossible to know the reverberations of self throughout this material panpsychism.
+Therefore, it becomes difficult to distinguish or know one’s identity as it is perceived by others -- or to know this materally dependent definition of soul.
+Hence: the ablation of causality extends to an ablation of knowledge of self.

-Again, if you don’t understand what’s written above, then you may not understand Carl Jung.
+Again, if you don’t understand the ideas behind what's written in this article, then you may not understand Carl Jung.
 I still have a lot to learn about his ideas myself, but I at least have imagined the social precipitation of psychological archetypes.
+His ideas are profound.
+I cannot believe I had not understood psychology and sociology until now.

 <a name="one-does-not-simply-make-their-one-reality" />